jmisharp/TextAnnotationTool/README.md

-# TextAnnotationTool
+# Text Annotation Tool
-Tool for annotating txt files for AWS Comprehend
+This tool is made for annotating txt files for AWS Comprehend custom entities.